OctopusDeploy/blog/blog/2021-03/end-to-end-testing-with-cypress/index.md

 The idea of testing your code as part of your development process has won almost universal adoption.
 Unit tests are now a common feature of most complex codebases.

 Testing doesn't stop with unit tests, though.
-The canonical example describing testing patterns performed during an application's lifecycle is the testing pyramid (although there are many alternatives like [the testing honeycomb](https://engineering.atspotify.com/2018/01/11/testing-of-microservices/)) which describe certain strategies, like end-to-end tests, that often require a live running instance of your application for the tests to be performed.
+The canonical example that describes testing patterns performed during an application's lifecycle is the testing pyramid (although there are many alternatives like [the testing honeycomb](https://engineering.atspotify.com/2018/01/11/testing-of-microservices/)) which describe certain strategies, like end-to-end tests, that often require a live running instance of your application for the tests to be performed.

 One such example of end-to-end testing is via tools like Cypress, which interact with a web page in much the same way a human would.
 These tests necessarily require the web application to be running, which makes them an ideal candidate to include in the final stages of your deployment process after your web application is deployed and running in a test environment.

-In this blog post, we'll look at some practical concerns around running Cypress during an Octopus deployment.
-I'll also present a solution that allows Cypress tests to be run in most common scenarios.
+In this blog post, we look at some practical concerns around running Cypress during an Octopus deployment.
+I also present a solution that allows Cypress tests to be run in most common scenarios.

 ## Including Cypress in your deployment process